- Which wireless network should I use?

 Guests who need assistance getting their laptops online should ask their sponsors to provide them with technical support.
 Sponsors can hire CUSG for this purpose.

-I need to do wireless-related research in Soda or Cory Hall.
+I need to do wireless-related research.
 Is this allowed?
 What do I have to do?

 Research groups desiring to do wireless experiments should obtain approval from the CNIL committee first, and should limit their experiments to off hours and weekends.
 They should notify in writing users in EECS about their experiments so people are aware of possible interference.